2026 Logistics

 What We'll Provide:

-We are pleased to offer full meals for all participants, volunteers, workshop leaders & organizers this year.
-Your RAR NAR ticket includes meals from Lunch Friday- Lunch Monday.
-All meals will accommodate our vegan, vegetarian and gluten free friends and we can accommodate other specific dietary restrictions as requested.
+Li Ling, our head chef, is back for 2026 and will be providing 3 meals/day full of veggies and love throughout the weekend!
+Your RAR NAR ticket includes meals from lunch Friday- breakfast Monday.
+All meals will accommodate our vegan, vegetarian, and gluten free friends and we can accommodate other specific dietary restrictions as requested.

 What You'll Bring: